hmchen47/Programming/WebDev/Frontend-W3C/1-HTML5CSSFund/03-CSS.md

 #### Selector

-In the above, the selector is __p__.
+In the above, the selector is <strong>p</strong>.
 When a selector appears unprefixed by any punctuation, then it is assumed to match to an HTML tag.
-Thus, the __p__ selector will apply the CSS rule to all `<p>` tags in the document.
+Thus, the <strong>p</strong> selector will apply the CSS rule to all `<p>` tags in the document.

 We will cover more selector possibilities in the future.